ethanwhite/nescent-sabbatical-proposal/proposal.md

 Project Summary
 ---------------
-Large amounts of biological data are being collected every year and made available for analysis and synthesis.
+Large amounts of biological data are available for analysis and synthesis.
-One of the primary challenges for synthetic research is the process of identifying the necessary data, making individual datasets usable, and then integrating the different datasets.
+One of the primary challenges for synthetic research is the process of making individual datasets usable and then integrating the different datasets.
-This process is difficult because most biological data does not adhere to any standard format and violates basic rules of proper data structure.
+This process is difficult because most biological data does not adhere to standard formats and violates basic rules of data structure.
 In addition, linking datasets is challenging due to differences in structure and problems with identifiers for linking data.
 This means that compiling and combining data to answer synthetic questions is difficult, and requires computational skills and knowledge that many biologists lack.
-My lab developed a software package (the EcoData Retriever) to begin to reduce these barriers to synthetic science in ecology.
+My lab developed software to reduce these barriers to synthetic science in ecology.
-This package automatically downloads data, cleans it, processes it into proper structure, and stores it in a variety of common formats for easy analysis.
+This software automatically downloads data, processes it into proper structure, and stores it in a variety of common formats for easy analysis.
-The proposed research would support a major expansion of the Retriever to:
+The proposed research would support a major expansion of this software to:
 1) Include evolutionary, taxonomic, and trait information of interest to evolutionary biologists; and
 2) Automatically generate synthetic datasets combining data across datasets to allow researchers to rapidly conduct synthetic analyses.
-These efforts will focus on facilitating eco-evolutionary synthesis, since it is now widely recognized that evolution and ecology are inherently intertwined.
-This sort of interdisciplinary synthetic research is particularly difficult due to differences in data structure among disciplines and the fact that most researchers are not experts in both evolutionary and ecological data.
+These efforts will focus on facilitating eco-evolutionary synthesis, which is particularly difficult due to differences in data structure among disciplines and the fact that most researchers are not experts in both evolutionary and ecological data.

 Public Summary